Lesser Antilles: Geography

 The islands of the Lesser Antilles are divided into three groups: the Windward Islands in the south, the Leeward Islands in the north, and the Leeward Antilles in the west.
 The Windward Islands are so called because they were more windward to sailing ships arriving in the New World than the Leeward Islands, given that the prevailing trade winds blow east to west.
 The trans-Atlantic currents and winds that provided the fastest route across the ocean brought these ships to the rough dividing line between the Windward and Leeward Islands.

 The Leeward Antilles consist of the Dutch ABC islands just off the coast of Venezuela, plus a group of Venezuelan islands.

-Geological formation
+Geology

-The Lesser Antilles more or less coincide with the outer cliff of the Caribbean Plate.
-Many of the islands were formed as a result of the subduction of oceanic crust of the Atlantic Plate under the Caribbean Plate in the Lesser Antilles subduction zone.
-This process is ongoing and is responsible not only for many of the islands, but also for volcanic and earthquake activity in the region.
-The islands along the South American coast are largely the result of the interaction of the South American Plate and the Caribbean Plate which is mainly strike-slip, but includes a component of compression.
+The Lesser Antilles more or less coincide with the outer cliff of the Caribbean plate.
+Many of the islands were formed as a result of the subduction of oceanic crust of the South American plate under the Caribbean plate in the Lesser Antilles subduction zone.
+This process is ongoing and is responsible for many of the islands as well as the volcanic and earthquake activity in the region.
+The islands along the South American coast are largely the result of the interaction of the South American plate and the Caribbean plate which is mainly strike-slip but includes a component of compression.